ran16/DS-2023-s2-a2/README.md

 Race condition:
     Race condition may happen when Aggreation Server's multiple threads try to update the database and lamport clock at the same time.
 To avoid this, I used "synchronized" methods to make sure that only one thread can execute the operation at any given time.

+Removing old entries:
+When a content server stop sending messages for over 30 seconds, a time will go off and call the RemoveOldEntries() function.
+The function takes the disconnected content server's session ID, and look for entries with the same session ID in the database, and remove them.